pexip/os-erlang/HOWTO/INSTALL.md

     Required for building the application `crypto`.
     Further, `ssl` and `ssh` require a working crypto application and will also be skipped if OpenSSL is missing.
-The `public_key` application will available without `crypto`, but the functionality will be very limited.
+The `public_key` application is available without `crypto`, but the functionality will be very limited.

     The development package of OpenSSL including the header files are needed as well